First published April 25, 2020.

 Finally, SightGlass Vision, a clinical-stage R&D company focused on myopia solutions, have released some early data from the CYPRESS clinical trial.
 The study is investigating a novel lens design, aiming to reduce myopia progression.
 This multi-site study includes 256 children across America and Canada, between -0.75 and -4.00DS from 6 to 10 years of age.
 They have tested two undisclosed lenses (which clinicaltrials.gov lists as “single vision lens”) against a control single vision lens, with the study planned to continue over 36 months, measuring refraction and axial length outcomes.
-One year data analysis was mentioned, with the company announcing “superiority of both test arms compared with control lenses.”
-SightGlass promise 24-month interim data analysis next year, so stay tuned.
+One year topline data has been presented, with promising outcomes.
+The company was recently acquired in a joint venture between CooperVision and Essilor.
+SightGlass promise 24-month interim data analysis soon, so stay tuned.

-So are standard glasses a viable option for my patient?
+So are standard spectacle lenses a viable option for my patient?